wangamulaudzi/wangamulaudzi/README.md

-### Greetings!

-I am a Data Scientist and Machine Learning Engineer who specialized in Astrophysics.
+# 👋 Hi there!
+I'm Wanga.

+Data Scientist with an Astrophysics background.

+## 🚀 Background

-- 🔭 I have recently graduated from the Le Wagon Data Science Bootcamp in Amsterdam.
+- 🎓 Graduate: Le Wagon Data Science Bootcamp, Amsterdam
-- 🌱 I am proficient in Data Science with Python; Data Analytics with SQL, Pandas, NumPy, and Matplotlib; Statistics with Scipy, Seaborn and Statsmodels; Machine Learning with Scikit-learn; Deep Learning with TensorFlow Keras..
+- 🌌 Contributed to the first-ever black hole image project
-- 👯 I’m looking to collaborate on projects that can help me grow within ML and AI Engineering.
+- 🌱 Focusing on Data Science ML and AI Engineering advancements

+## 💻 Tech Stack

+- 🐍 Python for Data Science
+- 📊 SQL, Pandas, NumPy, Matplotlib
+- 📈 Scipy, Seaborn, Statsmodels
+- 🤖 Scikit-learn
+- 🧠 TensorFlow Keras

+## 🌟 Recent Projects

+1. **Carbon Emissions Analyzer**: Automated extraction and analysis of emissions data from spreadsheets
+2. **Deepfake Detector**: Developed a tool to identify AI-generated pictures of people

+## 🔭 Looking Forward

+Seeking collaborations on innovative Data Science, ML and AI projects.
+Got an idea?
+Let's chat!

+## 👤 Quick Facts

 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I worked with the team that took the very first picture of a black hole!
-Ask me anything about it.
+- ⚡ Fun fact: I was part of the Event Horizon Telescope collaboration that took the first picture of a black hole!